-Updates to Gordon Ramsay's mobile game Restaurant Dash With Gordon Ramsay went out this week, so I spoke to the chef about the new releases and his new favorite past-time: Twitter roasting.
+Gordon Ramsay's mobile game Restaurant Dash With Gordon Ramsay has been updated, so I spoke to the chef about the new releases and his new favorite past-time: Twitter roasting.
 I also couldn't help but wonder his thoughts on an outrageous new food trend circulating social media.
 In good, old-fashioned chef Ramsay manner, he tactfully shuts it down.
 Read on and weep with laughter.

 POPSUGAR: In Restaurant Dash, if your timing, accuracy, or equipment is bad . . . your diners won't be happy.
 In real life, this applies too.
 For you as a diner, what are immediate signs of really bad restaurant?
 As in, you should walk out?

 Gordon Ramsay: Good question . . . rude staff, bad lighting, and dirty bathrooms are all signs of a bad restaurant and a good reason to leave a restaurant!